DDT Calculator Guide: How to Calculate Perfect Water Temperature for Bread Baking

 - Cool pantry: 16-18°C (61-64°F)

-Step 4: Determine Your Friction Factor
+Determine Your Friction Factor

-Step 5: Calculate Water Temperature
+Calculate Water Temperature

-Now plug everything into the formula!
+Now plug everything into the formula and solve for water temperature.

-Example 1: Simple Sourdough (No Preferment)
+Example 1: Winter Sourdough (No Preferment)

 - Target DDT: 24°C

-- Room temperature: 22°C
+- Room temperature: 19°C (cold kitchen)

-- Flour temperature: 20°C
+- Flour temperature: 17°C (cool pantry)

 - Friction factor (hand mixing): 2°C